matej-marjanovic/6Spiral-Sketch-Plugin/README.md

 [Looper is a great plugin](http://sureskumar.com/looper/) you can use in combination with 6Spiral to make interesting effects.
 Before using Looper you'll probably want to group the spiral with a shape centered on the origin of the spiral that has bounds that are larger than that of the spiral so that the center of the group is centered on the origin of the spiral.

 # Reporting Issues, Feedback, More Info, ...
-👋Hi.
+👋 Hi.
 Feel free to contact me at matej.marjanovich@gmail.com or [open an issue here on Github](https://github.com/matej-marjanovic/6Spiral-Sketch-Plugin/issues).

 [This medium article has some of the same info but also includes more ideas and suggestions on where to use this plugin.](https://medium.com/@matejmarjanovic/4a921c13f5ef)